sayouzone/sayou-fabric/docs/library-guides/chunking.md

 ## 3. T3 Plugin Development

-A key feature of `sayou-fabric` is adding your own logic via T3 plugins.
+A key feature of `Sayou Data Platform` is adding your own logic via T3 plugins.
 For example, you could wrap a third-party tool like LangChain.

 ### Tutorial: Building a `LangchainRecursiveSplitter` (T3)
 (Placeholder for a step-by-step text tutorial.)